Home Everyday life How to Get a GST Refund When Leaving Australia?

 If you are a tourist and therefore do not live in Australia permanently, you can request a refund of this tax when you leave the country.
 The TRS allows travelers to claim a refund of the GST (10%) paid on goods bought in Australia within 60 days before departure.
 This scheme is applicable only to goods that are taken out of Australia in the traveler’s personal luggage or carry-on.

-You must have an original paper tax invoice for the goods.
+You must present a paper tax invoice (print out any electronic invoices).
 If you have an electronic invoice, remember to print it out before you go to the TRS counter.
 The invoice must include the shop’s Australian Business Number (ABN), the date of purchase, the description of the goods and the amount of GST paid.
 If you do not have an eligible tax invoice, you cannot make a claim.
 Present the original tax invoice, goods, passport, and boarding pass to the TRS facility.

 You need to have the goods with you in your carry-on luggage when flying out of Australia.
-For oversized and restricted goods, they must be seen by ABF Client services before checking in and you will have to take the stamped invoices to the TRS Facility on your day of departure.
+For oversized and restricted goods, they must be seen by ABF Client services before checking in and you will have to take the stamped invoices to the TRS Facility on departure day.

 You cannot claim a refund on these goods: